CiscoCloud/vaquero-examples/reboot.md

 - `val_on_deps`: a list of dependencies that this host_group should run its `validate_pipeline` given a dependency in this list is changed.
 Default: empty

 - `max_fail`: the maximum number or percentage of machines that is considered an acceptable failure rate.
-This is just to protect one machine hardware failure from blocking the entire update.
+This is to protect one machine hardware failure from blocking the entire update.
 Default: 0

 ## Fields for `host` only